AlexanderHMagno/music-python/README.md

 # How To use Composer

-1. You can use Composer as as melody creator where a complete song can be create it automatically example
+1. You can use Composer as as melody creator where a complete song can be created  automatically.

+example

 ```
 composition1 = Composer()
 composition1.create_melody(100)
-print(composition1.compose()
+print(composition1.compose())
 ```

-This will return a composition of 100 notes notes of random grade, if you wish to obtain only composition with 1 grade, pass the integer 1 as second param
+This will return a composition of 100 notes of random grade, if you wish to obtain only composition with 1 grade, pass the integer 1 as second param

 2. Composer also can create individual compositions